Uzbekistan Professional Football League: Affiliated competitions

-In cooperation with the State Security Service of the Republic of Uzbekistan, the Ministry of Sports, and the Agency for Youth Affairs, the State Security Service Cup (DXX kubogi) will be held.
+Helds the State Security Service Cup (DXX kubogi) in cooperation with the State Security Service of the Republic of Uzbekistan, the Ministry of Sports, and the Youth Affairs Agency.

 It also hosts student's cup competitions in collaboration with the Ministry of Higher Education, Science and Innovation, and the Ministry of Internal Affairs.

 Sponsors

-Uzbekistan Professional Football League cooperated with the "PepsiCo" in 2018-2019.
+Uzbekistan Professional Football League cooperated with the PepsiCo from 2018 to 2019.
 Since 2019, Coca-Cola Bottlers Uzbekistan has been sponsor of Uzbekistan Super League.
-Since 2020, established cooperation with the insurance company "Apex Insurance".
+Since 2020, established cooperation with the insurance company Apex Insurance.
 The company provides health insurance for more than 1,500 professional players registered in the league.
-From 2021 to 2022, the sponsors were Epsilon, Madad Invest Bank Joint Stock Company, Turon Eco Cement and the Jizzakh Battery Plant.
-In 2021, a partnership was established with the UzReport TV television channel and the Volkswagen company.
-On March 16, 2023, the "BMB Holding" company became the official sponsor of the Superleague.
-Also, during 2023, Olcha.uz information portal and private airline "Centrum Air" became partners of Uzbekistan Professional Football League.
-On February 28, 2024, the company "Artel Electronics", which is considered the largest brand in the domestic appliances market of Uzbekistan, became the title sponsor of the Super League until the end of 2026.
-On March 12 of this year, the "Uzcard" company became an official partner of Uzbekistan Professional Football League.
-On February 17, 2025, the sports brand "Macron" became the official sponsor of the UzPFL.
+From 2021 to 2022, the sponsors were Epsilon, JSC Madad Invest Bank, Turon Eco Cement and Jizzakh Battery Plant.
+From 2021 to 2023, a partnership was established with the UzReport TV television channel and the Volkswagen company.
+On March 16, 2023, the BMB Holding company became the official sponsor of Super League and ended sponsorship at the end of 2025 season.
+Also, during 2023, Olcha.uz information portal and private airline Centrum Air became partners of Uzbekistan Professional Football League.
+On February 28, 2024, the company Artel Electronics, which is considered the largest brand in the domestic appliances market of Uzbekistan, became the title sponsor of Super League until the end of 2026 season.
+On March 12 of this year, the Uzcard company became an official partner of Uzbekistan Professional Football League.
+From February till December 2025, the sports brand Macron was the official sponsor of UzPFL.
+In February 2026, UzPFL signed a strategic partnership agreement with Yandex Uzbekistan.
+On May 1, 2026, a new partnership agreement was signed between the League and BMB Holding.